notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 2. Add your new test file as `unitTest` into the new added directory.
 3. Open `cmd` go to `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\`, run the command `..\..\bin\notepad++.exe -export=functionList -l[langName] .\[langName]\unitTest`
 4. A file named `unitTest.result.json` will be generated.
 Rename it as `unitTest.expected.result`.
-5. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your `functionList.xml` won't cause any regression.
+5. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your parser rule (xml file) won't cause any regression.

 ### Unit test file is present

 If you're improving an existing parser, and `unitTest` is present, then you should **modify the existing unitTest file** or **add a new unitTest file**.
 If your modification of parser is for covering few more cases, then you can add these case into the existing unitTest file.
-Otherwise if the modification is for covering the other cathgories and you have to add a lot of functions to test, you can just leave the current unitTest file as it is, and add your new unitTest file.
+Otherwise if the modification is for covering the other categories and you have to add a lot of functions to test, you can just leave the current unitTest file as it is, and add your new unitTest file.

 **- Modify the existing unitTest file**

-1. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your `functionList.xml` won't cause any regression.
+1. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your parser rule (xml file) won't cause any regression.
 2. Modify the file `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\[langName]\unitTest` according your enhancement.
 Generally, you don't remove content but you add the content in this file.
 3. Open `cmd` go to `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\`, run the command `..\..\bin\notepad++.exe -export=functionList -l[langName] .\[langName]\unitTest`
 4. A file named `unitTest.result.json` will be generated.
 Remove `unitTest.expected.result` and Rename `unitTest.result.json` to `unitTest.expected.result`.

 **- Add a new unitTest file**

-1. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your `functionList.xml` won't cause any regression.
+1. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your parser rule (xml file) won't cause any regression.
-2. Add a directory into `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\[langName]\`, the name of directory is arbitary but should be relevant to the category of the test.
+2. Add a directory into `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\[langName]\`, the name of directory is arbitrary but should be relevant to the category of the test.
 Name your unit test file as `unitTest` and copy it into the directory you just created.
 3. Open `cmd` go to `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\`, run the command `..\..\bin\notepad++.exe -export=functionList -l[langName] .\[langName]\[yourTestDir2]\unitTest`
 4. A file named `unitTest.result.json` will be generated in the created directory `[YOUR_SOURCES_DIR]\notepad-plus-plus\PowerEditor\Test\FunctionList\[langName]\[yourTestDir2]\`.
 Rename `unitTest.result.json` in the created directory  to `unitTest.expected.result`.